Whatever it is that bothers you,

 Almighty Father, You are mighty and merciful, patient, and loving.
 You are all things – the only One who can give us the fullness of life we seek.
 We ask, Lord, for wisdom on this day.
 Remind us that we are not in control, that You are, and that we must fully trust in You.
 We humbly ask also for the discernment necessary to recognize Your will for our lives.
 As we relinquish our desire to control the things around us, we pray for the courage to obey You and to step out in faith.
 We want only Your will, Lord; give us the grace to act boldly on that faith.
 It is in Your good and holy Name we pay, Amen.

 Today’s suggested Penance

-In humility and reverence, pray fervently and with special insistence for the most pressing private intentions in your life today.
-When you are done, offer up your suffering for someone you know in need.
+At some point today, go into a quiet room, get on your knees, and pray fervently and with insistence for your private intentions.
+When you are done, offer up your sacrifice and suffering for someone you know in need.

 “He who knows how to forgive prepares for himself many graces from God.
 As often as I look upon the Cross, so often will I forgive with all my heart” –Sister Faustina.